 Responsible Dischargers that are assigned TMDL-related numeric action levels or numeric effluent limitations are required to collect samples in accordance with the non-visible sampling requirements in Attachments D and E and compare all analytical results to the applicable numeric action levels or numeric effluent limitations specified in Attachment H of this General Permit.

-P. Training Qualifications and Requirements
+I.P.
+Training Qualifications and Requirements

 To ensure that the preparation, implementation, and oversight of the SWPPP is sufficient for effective pollution prevention, the Qualified SWPPP Developer and Qualified SWPPP Practitioner are responsible for creating, revising, overseeing, and implementing the SWPPP.

-Q. Sampling, Monitoring, Reporting, and Record Keeping for Linear Underground and Overhead Projects and Traditional Construction Monitoring Requirements
+I.Q.
+Sampling, Monitoring, Reporting, and Record Keeping for Linear Underground and Overhead Projects and Traditional Construction Monitoring Requirements

-1. Introduction
+I.Q.1.
+Introduction

-This General Permit requires visual monitoring at all sites and effluent water quality monitoring at all Risk Level 2 and 3 and Linear Underground and Overhead Project Type 2 and 3 sites (also some Type 1 and Risk Level 1 sites).
+This General Permit requires visual monitoring at all sites and effluent water quality monitoring at all Risk Level 2 and 3 and linear underground and overhead project Type 2 and 3 sites (also some Type 1 and Risk Level 1 sites).
 Receiving water monitoring may be required by the Regional Water Board at some Risk Level 3 and Type 3 sites as described below.
 All sites are required to submit the sampling results, inspection records, and Annual Reports specified in this General Permit, which contain specific documentation collected over the reporting period.

-2. Visual
+I.Q.2.
+Visual

 Visual inspections of stormwater discharges, dewatering discharges, authorized non-stormwater discharges, and unauthorized non-stormwater discharges are required for all sites subject to this General Permit.
 This General Permit requires dischargers to implement corrective actions at the site to address deficiencies identified during the visual monitoring.